OMMS-FLL-Teams/Team1/Robot_and_Attachment_Design/readme.txt

 The designs require additional parts beyond what comes in the two LEGO® Education SPIKE™ Prime and SPIKE™ Prime Expansion Sets.

 We purchase extra parts primarily using LEGO’s Pick A Brick (https://www.lego.com/en-us/pick-and-build/pick-a-brick) or BrickOwl (www.brickowl.com).
 Note that some parts from LEGO Pick A Brick come from Europe or Asia and could take 30+ days to arrive.

-We recommend using Brick Architect's LEGO Parts Guide (https://brickarchitect.com/parts) to help FLL teams member better visual the set of potentially available parts.
+We recommend using Brick Architect's LEGO Parts Guide (https://brickarchitect.com/parts) to help FLL team members better visual the set of potentially available parts.

 AndyMark (www.andymark.com) is FLL’s official site for selling previous season kits.
 Previous season kits are usually a good place to get spare LEGO parts and the previous season kits can be used for training new team members.
 For example, if a school has two competition teams and a couple of recreational teams, previous season kits would provide a way for recreational team members to gain experience programming a robot to solve missions.
-Previous seasons is also a good (some times cheaper way) to get lots of good Technic parts.
+Previous seasons are also a good (some times cheaper way) to get lots of good Technic parts.